(Enterprise is travelling slowly through one of the special effects department's ubiquitous purple hazes,

 PHLOX: What about what I saw in Engineering?

-you haven't slept much since we entered this disturbance.
-Perhaps you should
+You said you haven't slept much since we entered this disturbance.

 PHLOX: I need to finish my rounds.